vaynermedia/jovo-plugin-alexa-notifications/README.md

 ## Advanced Options

-You can manually set the expiration time in seconds when you register this plugin.
-The default expiration time is 60 seconds.
+The default expiration time is 60 seconds, but you can manually set this using the `options` object:

 ```js
 const options = { expiresAfterSeconds: 120 }